1. PERSONAL FINANCE

 Down payment

 The amount you pay upfront to the lender to secure the loan.
-Depending on the lender, down payments range from 3.5 to 20 percent of the selling price.
-The larger the down payment, the lower your monthly payments could be.
+Depending on the lender and mortgage type, down payments range from 3.5% to 20% of the selling price.
+The larger the down payment, the lower your monthly payments are likely to be.

 Earnest money